BetaPlain/Heil-Dir-Im-Siegerkranz/README.txt

 How to install the mod:
-Step 1: copy + past the folder "siegerkranz" into your mod folder. https://hoi4.paradoxwikis.com/Mod_structure#Local_Mod
+Step 1: copy + paste the folder "siegerkranz" into your mod folder. https://hoi4.paradoxwikis.com/Mod_structure#Local_Mod

 Step 2: copy + paste the .mod folder into your mod folder (instructions above)